Julian52575/Hylozoa-Engine/documentation/contributing/GOVERNANCE.md

 5. Commit code in rented branchs other than `main` and `dev`
 6. Fork any branch
 7. Fork the project
+8. Comment issues or pull requests
+9. Request a Review
-8. Use AI as a working tool
+10. Use AI as a tool
-9. Be welcomed into the community's discussion spaces
+11. Be welcomed into the community's discussion spaces
-10. Stop contributing anytime
+12. Stop contributing anytime

 ## Duties